-Naturally, one of the fist questions that arises is: “How much land do I head to start a homestead?”
+Naturally, one of the first questions that arises is: “How much land do I head to start a homestead?”

 The answer varies a lot but, in general, you can homestead on anything between two and 40 acres.
 2 acres if you only want to garden, 3 – 5 acres if you want to raise a few animals, and at least 10 acres if you want to have trees for wood.

-Of course, there will always be exceptions, and lots of variations on this estimate.
-Some people homestead in tiny urban apartments, while others find that they need 10, 20, even 50 acres to make their dreams of self-sufficient living come true.
+Of course, there will always be exceptions and lots of variations on this estimate.
+Some people homestead in tiny urban apartments, while others find that they need 10, 20, or even 50 acres to make their dreams of self-sufficient living come true.

 Let’s get into some actual details to figure out YOUR answer below…